 Manor NutritionWelcome to Manor Nutrition.
 The practice is based in Fraisthorpe East Yorkshire and easily accessible from Bridlington, Driffield, Hornsea, Beverley, Hull, Filey and Scarborough.
-I am also available for consultation at the West-gate Clinic of Osteopathy and Complementary Therapies in Driffield.

 I believe it is important to help people recognise the link between what you eat and having a healthy wellbeing.
 My love of good healthy food and realising how important good food is for keeping the body nourished and healthy contributed to me studying for a degree at the University of West London for five years in Nutritional medicine.